slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Why?*

 I haven't a straightforward answer.
-It started as something I wanted and couldn't find elsewhere and as way of using my research/procrastination positively.
+It started as something I wanted and couldn't find elsewhere.
+Later I started to see it as way of using my research/procrastination positively.

 ---

 *Can I help?*

-Not sure yet but I'm opening the source on Github for transparency.
-Anyway I'm open to pull requests.
+Not sure yet.
+Anyway, for transparency, the source is available on Github and I'm open to pull requests.